Jackson County is named for Andrew Jackson, who was the seventh President of the United States from 1829 to 1837.

 Contractor: J B Hughes

 Description: The building faces northwest and is a one story buff and light red colored brick and concrete structure.
-The building is located on landscaped grounds in the center of Edna.
-The building is located on spacious grounds.
+The rectangular shaped building is located on spacious landscaped grounds in the center of the Edna.
 The central entrance on the northwest front has a clock on the brick wall and glass paneled entrance.
 The north side of the entrance has buff colored flagstone facing.
 The windows are horizontal.
 On the north and south side, one story wings extend westwards.
 The roof line is flat.
+In the interior, the courtroom is located at the center of the second story.
+The building houses the State District Court and Constitutional County Court.

-Note: The first courthouse was built in 1858 in Texana.
+History: The county was created in 1836 as one of the original 23 counties and Texana was selected as the county seat.
+The county used rented premises until the first courthouse was built in 1858.
+In 1883, the county seat was moved to Edna.
 The second courthouse was designed by E A Wilson and built by Piper & Dietz of Lavac County in Edna in 1884.
 The third courthouse was designed by Charles Henry Page Jr. and constructed by N A Dawson in 1906.
 At a cost of $41,000.
-The fourth and present courthouse was constructed at a cost of $376,000.
+The fourth and present courthouse was constructed in 1953 to 1954 at a cost of $376,000.

 County Courthouse – Edna